v4m3rrr/HackArena2.5-StereoTanks/README.md

 1. To run the GUI Client, you need to have .NET Runtime 8.0 installed.
 You can download it from [official site](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

-2. Download apropriate binaries of client in version HackathonRelease for your platform from [releases](https://github.com/INIT-SGGW/HackArena2.0-MonoTanks/releases) page.
+2. Download appropriate binaries of client in version HackathonRelease for your platform from [releases](https://github.com/INIT-SGGW/HackArena2.0-MonoTanks/releases) page.

 3. Unzip the downloaded files.